jecode93/react-capstone-project/README.md

 # React Capstone project description

-> "Country weather app" is a webapp for everyone who is interested in weather and would like to check all the metrics including temperature, wind speed, humidity, etc. It is a Single Page App (SPA) that allows users to:<br>
+> "Country weather app" is a web app for everyone who is interested in weather and would like to check all the metrics including temperature, wind speed, humidity, etc. It is a Single Page App (SPA) that allows users to:<br>

 - Choose a country to dive deeper into its weather metrics.<br>
 - When clicked on a country it displayes all the metrics of that country capital's in regards of weather.

 ## Built With